-7. As noted in ADM 06-505.D.1.d, "The granting of tenure is not solely a reward for performance during the probationary period; rather, it is a deliberate act taken after

-- considered evaluation of the appointee's past performance and potential for future performance." - 8.
+- a. written evaluation of noted strengths and/or areas for improvement in performance, including substantive justifications as to any recommendations, whether positive or negative; - b. recommendation to reappoint on tenure-track or remove from tenure-track; - c. recommendation for consideration for tenure when appropriate. - 5.
+Tenure-track candidates are expected to demonstrate consistent progress toward the achievement of tenure.
+To facilitate this progress, the candidate will have a conference with the department chair each year at the conclusion of the tenure evaluation process to discuss perceived strengths/weakness, possible means of improvement, and prospects for reappointment and continuation to final tenure review. - 6.
+Faculty responsibilities are teaching, scholarship, and professional service.
+In the Department of Philosophy these performances are weighted as follows: - a.
+Teaching, 40% - b.
+Scholarship, 40% - c.
+Professional Service, 20% - 7.
+As noted in HOP 6-505.D.1.e, "The granting of tenure is not solely a reward for performance during the probationary period; rather, it is a deliberate act taken after considered evaluation of the appointee's past performance and potential for future performance." - 8.
 Tenure-track candidates who believe they have exceeded the Department's performance criteria for tenure and promotion in an abbreviated period of time may apply for early tenure and promotion.
-Candidates are recommended to consult with their department chair and dean before reaching this decision. - 9.
-According to ADM 06-504 Ddi the standard time in associate professor rank for promotion to professor is six years.
-However, in an effort to retain and promote the highest quality faculty, promotion to full professor is to be based on achievement in the areas of scholarship, teaching, and service rather than time in rank, consistent with ADM 06-504 Ddii 10.
+Candidates are required to consult with their department chair and dean before reaching this decision. - 9.
+According to HOP 06-505 E. c ii the minimum time in associate professor rank for promotion to professor is six years.
+However, in an effort to retain and promote the highest quality faculty, promotion to full professor is to be based on achievement in the areas of scholarship, teaching, and service rather than time in rank, consistent with HOP 06-505 E c. vi. - 10.
 The candidate may appeal his or her evaluation for tenure or promotion at any level of the process.
-Candidates wishing to appeal will follow the "Request for Reconsideration" procedures under the ADM 06-503 Appendix E and ADM 06-504 Appendix E. - 11.
-Future revisions of the department's tenure and promotion evaluation standards will not be applicable for two full academic years after official adoption unless the affected candidate chooses to be evaluated by a new revised policy.
-This policy takes effect immediately upon approval by the university administration.
+Candidates wishing to appeal will follow the "Request for Reconsideration" procedures under the Handbook of Operating Procedures (6-505, sections E3 and E4). - 11.
+Future revisions of the department's tenure and promotion requirements will not be applicable for two full academic years after official adoption unless the affected candidate chooses to be evaluated by a new revised policy.
+The original version of this policy takes effect immediately upon approval by the university administration.

-b.
-General Performance Standards
+B. General Performance Standards